 The sanctuary has great measures of protecting the world’s largest mammal, well kept in a 7000 hectare of land from the rest of the district of Nakasongola, electrified in a fence and one of the boundaries is a natural swamp that’s hosts the famous shoe bill and a variety of other bird species visitors to birding safaris can add it up to their safari for the bird caption.

-The sanctuary still faces a big threat that humans might gain repeat to poach the rhinos, and heards men that bring the long horned cattle to graze, the threat here is that they might be having diseases that might actually affect the rhinos.
-In order to solve this, every heard’s man must come along with an identification card to be allowed to take cattle to graze in the conserved area.
+The sanctuary still faces a big threat that humans might gain repeat to poach the rhinos, and herdsmen that bring the long horned cattle to graze, the threat here is that they might be having diseases that might actually affect the rhinos.
+In order to solve this, every herdsman must come along with an identification card to be allowed to take cattle to graze in the conserved area.

-There are plans by the Uganda wildlife life authority together with the rhino fund Uganda to relocate the rhino to their original Murchison falls and Ajai when the animals increase in number, one can have chance to see the whole circle of the big five (rhino, elephants, leopard, lions, buffalo) when you have an interconnected itinerary to Murchison falls national park in the northern part of Uganda, it is the largest and oldest conservation area in Uganda.
+There are plans by the Uganda Wildlife Authority together with the rhino fund Uganda to relocate the rhino to their original Murchison falls and Ajai when the animals increase in number, one can have chance to see the whole circle of the big five (rhino, elephants, leopard, lions, buffalo) when you have an interconnected itinerary to Murchison Falls National Park in the northern part of Uganda, it is the largest and oldest conservation area in Uganda.